Setting the background message broker schedule pool size

 If you have metric_log

-enabled, you can use this query to monitor the minimum number of free threads available throughout the day:
+enabled, you can also monitor the minimum number of free threads over the day:

 SELECT min(CurrentMetric_BackgroundMessageBrokerSchedulePoolSize - CurrentMetric_BackgroundMessageBrokerSchedulePoolTask) AS min_free_threads